President's Office

 Our teachers are dedicated to helping you succeed, and our programs are nationally recognized for their quality.
 ECC will prepare you well for today's competitive job market and beyond, giving you the tools and knowledge to excel in your chosen field.

 Check our website often to learn about all the available resources and opportunities.
-And visit our campus to see ECC's lively community and supportive atmosphere.
+Visit our campus to experience ECC's vibrant community and supportive atmosphere.
 Join us at ECC, and let us help you build a bright future.
 We can't wait for you to achieve your goals and join our active community.

 Best regards,